Susette has a lifelong interest and practice with good physical and mental health, including the environment that sustains us all.

 Telepathy Can Improve Communication Skills

-A couple of years after the agronomist experience, I was renting a room in Eugene, Oregon, from a woman whose daughter died accidentally in the shower at her home in San Francisco.
-I was going through my own trauma at the time (menopause), which I didn't understand and was afraid of, so I didn't have a lot of energy to give her.
+A couple of years after the agronomist experience, I was renting a room back in the U.S. from a woman that I knew from church.
+One day her daughter had a fall and died at her own home in another city.
+I was going through trauma at the time, which I didn't understand and was afraid of (menopause), so I didn't have a lot of energy to give my landlady.
 I also knew she had a best friend she could rely on.
-But she was furious with me for not giving my full attention to her.
+But she was furious with me for not giving her my full attention.
 She started an argument that escalated and I stormed out of the house, telling her I wasn't going to argue anymore.
 But I couldn't get her out of my head.
 Suddenly I remembered what I'd learned about telepathy and I ordered her to leave me alone.
 She left my head and I never had that trouble with her again.

 A year or so later I was hanging curtains in an upstairs bedroom in a different house.
 I was upset with someone at church and was "discussing" it with her in my head.
 Suddenly the stool under me broke and I fell to the ground (soft carpet), at the same time hearing her in my head saying, "Leave me alone, Susette!"
 I immediately realized what I'd done and laughed.
 I felt grateful to her for catching it, appreciated that she was aware of telepathy, and quickly apologized.

-My last full time job helped me to test and realize the usefulness of telepathy.
+My last full-time job helped me to test and realize the usefulness of telepathy.
 I was working for a small consultancy where my skills were very much needed.
 But they couldn't let me know that, because the two owners needed to be in control.
 Telepathy allowed me to keep an ongoing "feel" for what was going on behind all the manipulations and control tactics, and helped me to keep myself centered, even while the atmosphere around me was charged.
-I ended up leaving the company after four years, but now am subcontracting with one of the owners.
+I ended up leaving the company after four years, to my great relief!
+(Now I'm subcontracting for one of the owners.)